 Another modern ignition system is electric ignition.
 With electric ignition, you turn the knob to release the fuel gas, then press a separate ignition button which creates an electrical spark to light the stove burner.

-The advantages of an electric gas hob are that it only uses energy when you are igniting the burner, and it has a lower risk of gas leaks versus a constantly burning pilot light.
-However, the downsides are that there can be a slight ignition delay after initially turning the knob before the electric spark is triggered, and the spark mechanism has more mechanical parts that can fail over time.
+The benefits of an electric gas hob include energy use only when igniting the burner, reducing the risk of gas leaks compared to a continuous pilot light.
+However, you might notice a slight delay when turning the knob before the spark ignites the flame.
+Plus, the spark mechanism has more parts susceptible to wear and tear over time.

-Overall, the electric spark ignition system allows the stove burner gas to be lit on demand via an electrical spark activated by a button rather than by a continuously burning pilot flame.
+In essence, the electric spark ignition system lets you light the burner on demand using an electrical spark, avoiding the need for a constantly burning pilot flame.

 3. Continuous Ignition